 You can save changes from an Excel table to multiple database tables.

 However, this requires using stored procedures or SQL codes.

 Here is the procedure used to insert new rows:

 CREATE PROCEDURE [dbo67].[uspPayments_insert] @Date datetime = NULL , @Sum money = NULL , @AccountID int = NULL , @CompanyID int = NULL , @ItemID int = NULL , @Comment nvarchar(255) = NULL AS BEGIN SET NOCOUNT ON INSERT INTO dbo67.Payments ( [Date] , [Sum] , AccountID , CompanyID , ItemID , Comment ) VALUES ( @Date , @Sum , @AccountID , @CompanyID , @ItemID , @Comment ) END GO

-You may see that the procedure has the parameters named as the selected column names.
+You can see that the procedure has the parameters named as the selected column names.

 So, the add-in just calls the procedure passing values from a new row.

-You may implement any logic in stored procedures.
+You can implement any logic in stored procedures.
 This procedure just inserts a row into the Payments table.